Over17/UnitySystracePlugin/README.md

 ## Usage
 1. Copy the contents of `Assets` directory to your project (it will be easier if you retain the path, then the plugin importer will set CPU architecture for the .so's correctly)
-2. Attach the `Assets\Scripts\SystracePlugin.cs` script to a game object of your choice in your first scene to make sure the plugin is loaded as early as possible
+2. Attach the `Assets/Scripts/SystracePlugin.cs` script to a game object of your choice in your first scene to make sure the plugin is loaded as early as possible
 3. Enjoy

 ## How to Build
-Run `ndk-build` in src/ directory of the repo.
-Grab the libraries in src/libs/
+Run `ndk-build` in `src/` directory of the repo.
+Grab the libraries in `src/libs/`

 ## Useful Links
 -	https://developer.android.com/studio/command-line/systrace